On to A Level

 Students take five subjects in their first year (Year 12).
 One of the five subjects will be Spanish A Level or, for those students who intend to study for their degrees in Spain, Validation Studies.

-In their first year our A Level students take four or five subjects from the wide range offered at Kings College.
+In their first year our A Level students take four or five subjects from the wide range offered at King’s College, The British School of Madrid.

 - Art and Design